mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 {{< figure src="/attachments/appstore/connectors/aws-authentication/sigv4microflow.png" >}}

-In this example, a `SigV4Builder` activity is created and associated with a `Credentials` entity, a list of headers, and list of query parameters.
+In this example, a `SigV4Builder` object and a  `Credentials` object are passed as parameters.
+In the microflow, two lists of `SigV4Parameter` are created.
+One for the request headers and one for the query parameters.

-These entities are used as input for the `GetSigV4Headers` Java action, which returns a response in the form of a `SigV4Header` entity.
+These entities are used as input for the `GetSigV4Headers` microflow action, which returns a response in the form of a `SigV4Header` entity.

 The values set in the response entity are used as request headers in the REST call to AWS.